 The kind of contractor’s bond to apply for depends on the demand or the requirement.
-For instance, a client may request for a performance bond as proof of your commitment to complete the job as stipulated in the contract.
+For instance, a client may request a performance bond as proof of your commitment to complete the job as stipulated in the contract.
 A bid bond guarantees you are financially stable to finish the project based on the price of the bid and the allotted time.
-A contractors bond is not insurance per se, but it is still essential since it gives clients peace of mind and enhance your credibility.
+A contractors bond is not insurance per se, but it is still essential since it gives clients peace of mind and enhances your credibility.

 General Liability Insurance